pulumi/pulumi-hugo/themes/default/content/docs/troubleshooting/faq.md

 ### What happens if app.pulumi.com is down?

-Any infrastructure that you’ve deployed using Pulumi will continue working and can be managed with your cloud provider’s console or CLI, that is, app.pulumi.com should not affect any runtime behavior of your application.
+Any infrastructure that you’ve deployed using Pulumi will continue working and can be managed with your cloud provider’s console or CLI. app.pulumi.com does not affect any runtime behavior of your application.

 If app.pulumi.com is down, you'll be unable to preview, update, or destroy a stack using Pulumi.
 Some commands, like `pulumi logs`, use app.pulumi.com to find the correct log stream so will not function until pulumi.com recovers; however, your cloud provider will still produce logs that you can use for diagnostics, which you can view via your cloud console or CLI.